chhuang-one/sqxclib/doc/SqConsole.md

 	└--- SqCommand

 # SqOption

-define an option for command
+It defines option in command.

 	SqEntry
 	│
 	└--- SqOption

+# SqCommandValue

+It stores value of option from command-line.

 ## 1 Define a new command statically

-define 'mycommand' that has two options - '--help' and '--quiet'
+e.g. define 'mycommand' that has two options - '--help' and '--quiet'

-#### 1.1 define value of command
+#### 1.1 define value of command option

+Define MyCommandValue that is derived from SqCommandValue.

 	SqCommandValue
 	│